neondatabase/website/content/docs/manage/operations.md

 ## View operations with the Neon API

-You can use the [Neon API](https://neon.tech/api-reference/v2/) to view project operations.
+You can use the [Neon API](https://neon.tech/api-reference/v2/) to view operations.
 The following methods are provided:

 ### List operations